dell/csm-docs/content/v1/support/_index.md

 linkTitle: "Support"
 weight: 11
 Description: >
-  Dell EMC Container Storage Modules (CSM) support
+  Dell Container Storage Modules (CSM) support
 ---

 For all your support needs or to follow the latest ongoing discussions and updates, join our Slack group.
 Click [Here](http://del.ly/Slack_request) to request your invite.